15 top-rated 2020 planners on Amazon to keep your new year organized

 Blue Sky 2020 Weekly & Monthly Planner ($7.99; amazon.com)

-The top-selling planner on Amazon right now, this cost efficient and easy planner is available in two sizes and features next month calendars for planning, a weekly view that has ample note space to write down all your thoughts and coated tabs that won't rip off mid-year.
+The top-selling planner on Amazon right now, this cost-efficient and easy planner is available in two sizes and features next month calendars for planning, a weekly view that has ample note space to write down your thoughts, and coated tabs that won't rip off midyear.

 _______________________________________________________________________________